grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 memories.
 On these cobbles a wallet flew out of my coat as I sprinted back to my room - why was I sprinting?
 Who knows.
 I'm sure it wasn't warranted.
-A pretty girl in my year picks it up and returns it to me with a smile as I sprint back up, I accept it and flee, in fear that it's a precursor to giggling.
+A pretty girl in my year picks it up and returns it to me with a smile as I sprint back up; I accept it and flee, in fear that it's a precursor to giggling.

 More cobbles.
 Another memory, clearer this time, "don't rush here, you'll fall over".
 Hmm, it is rather a soggy day, and those cobbles do look very slippery - just how many times did I fall over here to make that such a clear warning?
-The concrete bunker of the DSU hoves into view, and my mind's eye replays a poorly attended Biffy Clyro gig and some effort to obtain some terrible Smirnoff merchandise.
+The concrete bunker of the DSU hoves into view, and my mind's eye replays a poorly-attended Biffy Clyro gig and some effort to obtain some terrible Smirnoff merchandise.
 Oh dear.
 Wasn't there a Peters' bakery over there once?
 And didn't we try to steal that sign one evening?
 Hmm.